 Deluxe Studios are 356 square feet sleeping four plus an infant.
 In the entry hall is a black granite mini-kitchen with sink, microwave, and under-counter refrigerator, and off the entry is a single sink bath with a shower/tub combination featuring both a rain shower and standard showerheads as well as a separate commode area.
 A queen bed and queen sleeper sofa are accompanied by an entertainment center with flat-panel TV, a coffee table with storage, and a two-person table and chairs.

 One-bedroom Villas come with 750 square feet, and although they are just about the same size as Aulani’s Parlor Suite, you’ll find they are less expensive.
-Just past the entry hall is the villa’s kitchen featuring wood floors, black granite countertops, sink, full-size refrigerator, dishwasher, microwave, and stove.
+Just past the entry hall is the villa’s kitchen featuring wood floors, black granite countertops, sink, a full-size refrigerator, dishwasher, microwave, and stove.
 A dining booth is just off the kitchen, and the adjoining living room offers a queen sleeper sofa as well as a murphy bed (it pulls out from the entertainment center) or a sleeper chair along with a coffee table, easy chair, and flat-panel TV.
 A half-bath and stacked washer/dryer are located next to the entry hallway.
 Off the living area is an angled balcony.
 Tour Aulani One-bedroom Villa on the Glass Slipper Concierge YouTube channel.

 In the bedroom are a king bed, desk, entertainment center, and second balcony.
 The bath has a shuttered window opening into the master bedroom and includes a large shower, a whirlpool tub, and a single sink with a separate toilet area.
 Sleeps up to four guests plus an infant.

 The Two-bedroom Villa with 1,100 square feet is basically a studio combined with a one-bedroom villa.
 In it are two bedrooms, two and a half baths, a kitchen, and a living area.
-There’s a king bed in the master and either two queen beds or a queen bed and a sofa sleeper in the guest room.
+There’s a king bed in the master and, either two queen beds or a queen bed and a sofa sleeper in the guest room.
 The guest room and living area share a balcony, and the master has its own.
 Dedicated Two-bedroom Villas have a half-bath off the entry, but the master bath does not offer a split-bath configuration, and the guest bedroom does not offer a mini-kitchen.
 Non-dedicated Two-bedroom Villas (in other words, the second bedroom is considered a “lock-off” Deluxe Studio) have a door off the entry into the master bedroom bath’s commode/shower area, part of a two-part bathroom.
 Sleeps up to nine guests plus an infant.
 Tour Aulani Two-bedroom Villa on the Glass Slipper Concierge YouTube channel.

 Lei Hulu Suite (Deluxe 1-bedroom Suite).
 Located on the resort’s 16th floor in the Waianae Tower, the one-bedroom Lei Hulu Vice Presidential Suite offers a stunning Hawaiian-style contemporary look.
 With 1528 square feet sleeping up to five people, extra touches include integrated lighting controls, wood flooring throughout the entry, living, and dining areas, and a somewhat feminine ocean theme (the Hawaiians believe that the ocean possesses feminine qualities).
-The living area contains an oversized sleeper chair covered in buttercream and chocolate hued leather, leather topped coffee table, queen sleeper sofa in royal blue and moss green with a honu (turtle) motif, and occasional chair.
+The living area contains an oversized sleeper chair covered in buttercream and chocolate-hued leather, leather topped coffee table, a pale blue queen sleeper sofa, and an occasional chair.
 One entire wall consists of a sumptuous wood entertainment center with a 42” flat-panel TV and Blu-ray DVD player.
 The full bath adjoining the living area has a single, above-counter sink and a shower sparkling with blue glass tile.
 A credenza partially divides the living area from the dining room and its eight-person table.
 Above it all, is a dramatic curved ceiling with recessed lighting.
 Near the dining area is a service kitchen that includes a full-size refrigerator, dishwasher, sink, and microwave.
 It features a pass-through bar with two bar stools and separate catering access.
 A balcony runs the length of the suite with pool and partial ocean views.

 The aquatically themed Italian mosaic tile in the suite’s dramatic bath is exquisite.
 It dominates the floor as well as the wet area’s whirlpool tub and steam shower with its body jets and rain showerhead.
 The bathroom features dual sinks set within a white marble vanity, an additional bureau, vanity table, and separate commode area with a Toto Washlet.

-In the parlor area are a gold leather sofa, two easy chairs, a coffee table, and a large carved wood entertainment center with a 55” flat-panel TV and Blu-ray DVD player.
+In the parlor area are a gold leather sofa, two easy chairs, a coffee table, and a large carved wood entertainment center with TV.
 Just off the living area are an elegant bath with a brass above-counter basin, large shower, and flagstone flooring.
 The dining room seats six in gold leather chairs, and near the dining area is a service kitchen that includes a full-size refrigerator, dishwasher, sink, and microwave with a pass-through bar, two bar stools, and separate catering access.
 Wood flooring is found throughout the entry, living, and dining areas, all of which are bathed in tastefully integrated lighting.
 A balcony runs the length of the suite with pool and partial ocean views.

 The large master bedroom boasts a king bed covered in a soft green, silken spread embroidered with flowers of silk thread, and the carpeting is a Hawaiian quilt motif in beige and red hues.
-In the room’s entertainment center, you’ll find an additional 42” flat-panel TV and Blu-ray DVD player.
+In the room’s entertainment center, you’ll find an additional 42” flat-panel TV.
 Atop the master bath’s lava flagstone and mosaic flooring are dual vanities of dark marble, a large steam shower with rain head, and a freestanding bathtub that looks out on the bedroom through a large picture window.
 In a separate area is a Toto Washlet.

-The guest room has a queen bed adorned by the same kind of spread and carpeting as the master bedroom and provides a queen-size sleeper sofa and entertainment center with 37” flat-panel TV.
-The bath is an Accessible one enhanced by roll-in shower, single sink, and commode all in one area.
+The guest room has a queen bed adorned by the same kind of spread and carpeting as the master bedroom and provides a queen-size sleeper sofa and bureau with wall-mounted TV.
+The bath is an Accessible one enhanced by a roll-in shower, single sink, and commode all in one area.

 Let Us Help You in Planning Your Aulani Vacation!